Seirdy/seirdy.one/content/notes/prologue-to-the-meta-post.md

 - Permalinks for bookmarks
 - Atom feed for bookmarks
 - Automatic POSSE of bookmarks to Fedi
-- Time-period based pagination/navigation on notes/posts page.
+- Time-period based pagination and navigation on notes/posts page.

 Once I finish the above, I'll be ready for a "meta" post.
 Some more tasks after that: